 Verse 9 of this same chapter tells us that the tree of the knowledge of good and evil was placed by God in the middle of the Garden - not on the outskirts but right in the center.
-What's the significance of the man & the woman (and their descendants) not being able to eat from a tree at the very center of the garden?
+What's the significance of the man & the woman (and, ideally, their descendants) not being able to eat from a tree at the very center of the garden?
 It was there to remind them that the One who owned the garden - who had the right to tell them what they could and could not use - had instructed them that the fruit of that tree was forbidden.
 The fact that they couldn't eat from that tree reminded them constantly that they didn't own any of the garden.
-So that's referred to as a sacred portion.
-The sacred portion is something that is off limits to us, and it serves to remind us that the One who owns everything has said that we may not use it, that we may not benefit from it.
-So our not being allowed to use the sacred portion should help us to recollect that we don't own any of the rest of what we do get to use either.
+That's how the Lord introduced them to the concept of the sacred portion.
+The sacred portion is something that's off limits to us, and it serves to remind us that the One who owns everything has said that we may not use it, that we may not derive any benefit from it.
+So our not being allowed to use the sacred portion should help us recollect that we don't own any of the rest of what we do get to use either.

 There have always been consequences to not acknowledging God's ownership of everything.
 In the Garden of Eden, those consequences were severe.
 The woman and the man disobeyed God.
-As a result of their sin, they now had a sin nature, they were expelled from the garden, and they suffered other judgments.
+As a result of their sin, they were transformed into beings who had a sin nature; they were expelled from the garden, and they suffered other judgments.
 It doesn't pay to mess with God's sacred portion.

 The next example of the sacred portion comes from the book of Joshua.
-God told the Israelites that He would wipe out the seven nations that lived in the land of Canaan and that He would give their land to the Israelites as an inheritance.
-He told them that it wasn't because of their righteousness but because of the wickedness of those who lived there that He was giving them the land.
-And he told them that He was keeping his promise to Abraham, Isaac and Jacob that their descendants would live in that land as their inheritance.
+God told the Israelites that he'd wipe out the seven nations that lived in the land of Canaan and that he'd give their land to the Israelites as an inheritance.
+He told the Israelites that it wasn't because of their righteousness but because of the wickedness of those who lived there that He was giving them the land.
+And he told them that He was keeping his promise to Abraham, Isaac and Jacob - that their descendants would live in that land as their inheritance.

 The first city that the Israelites took was the city of Jericho.
-Very specific instructions were given about the plunder of that city, as well as the city itself.
+Very specific instructions were given about the plunder of that city, as well as about the city itself.
 Let's read from Joshua chapter 6:

-- Jsh.
-6:17-19, 26 [Joshua speaking] The city [Jericho] and all that is in it are to be devoted to the LORD. - ( Note: The Hebrew term translated as "devoted" refers to the irrevocable giving over of things or persons to the LORD, often by totally destroying them.)
+Jsh.
+6:17-19 [Joshua speaking] The city [Jericho] and all that is in it are to be devoted to the LORD.
+[I want to note here that the Hebrew term translated as "devoted" refers to the irrevocable giving over of things or persons to the LORD, often by totally destroying them.]
 Only Rahab the prostitute and all who are with her in her house shall be spared, because she hid the spies we sent.
 But keep away from the devoted things, so that you will not bring about your own destruction by taking any of them.
 Otherwise you will make the camp of Israel liable to destruction and bring trouble on it.
 All the silver and gold and the articles of bronze and iron are sacred to the LORD and must go into his treasury."